danielpclark/PolyBelongsTo/README.md

 #                 :add?, :include?, :flag, :flagged?
 PolyBelongsTo::SingletonSet.new
 ```
+> In methods that have more than one type of ownership the order or precedence is
+polymorphic relationships first, primary key next (or first reflection in lookup).

 ##Record Duplication

 **This gives you the advantage of duplicating records regardless of polymorphic associations or